fbonalair/traefik-crowdsec-bouncer/README.md

 ## Procedure
 1. Get a bouncer API key from CrowdSec with command `docker exec crowdsec-example cscli bouncers add traefik-bouncer`
 2. Copy the API key printed.
 You **_WON'T_** be able the get it again.
-3. Paste this key as the value for bouncer environment variable CROWDSEC_BOUNCER_API_KEY, instead of "MyApiKey"
+3. Paste this API key as the value for bouncer environment variable `CROWDSEC_BOUNCER_API_KEY`, instead of "MyApiKey"
 4. Start bouncer in attach mode with `docker-compose up bouncer`
-5. Start a browser and visit `http://localhost/`.
-You will see the container whoami page, copy your IP address from X-Real-Ip line (i.e. 192.168.128.1).
+5. Visit <http://localhost/>.
+You will see the container whoami page, copy your IP address from `X-Real-Ip` line (i.e. 192.168.128.1).
 In your console, you will see lines showing your authorized request (i.e. "status":200).
 6. In another console, ban your IP with command `docker exec crowdsec-example cscli decisions add --ip 192.168.128.1`, modify the IP with your address.
-7. Visit `http://localhost/` again, in your browser you will see "Forbidden" since this time since you've been banned.
+7. Visit <http://localhost/> again, in your browser you will see "Forbidden" since this time since you've been banned.
 Though the console you will see "status":403.
 8. Unban yourself with `docker exec crowdsec-example cscli decisions delete --ip 192.168.128.1`
-9. Visit `http://localhost/` one last time, you will have access to the container whoami.
+9. Visit <http://localhost/> one last time, you will have access to the container whoami.

 Enjoy!